scrumpi3/2-Item-Packing/README.md

 Find best two items to consume the most of a gift card balance.
 This is a packing problem that can be solved with a greedy algorithm.

-The codebase consists of three components
+The codebase consists of two components
 - [Sample dataset generator][generator]
 - [Algorithm implemtation][implementation]